 Create an outcome

-If you have an existing audience gather feedback from them to better understand their pain points.
-Use your audience’s pain points to offer a product or service that offers a solution.
-JLD from EOFire did this and created Podcaster’s Paradise.
+If you have an existing audience, gather feedback to understand their pain points better.
+Use your audience’s pain points to offer a product or service that provides a solution.
+JLD from EOFire did this and created Podcasters’ Paradise.

-Once you have an outcome, work on creating content to produce the desired outcome.
+Once you have an outcome, create content to produce the desired result.

 Research different points you’d like to include and do additional research.
-Your course doesn’t have to be 100% original but it should always have your voice.
-As Patt Flynn states, people don’t buy the information you’re giving them, they’re buying convenience.
+Your course doesn’t have to be 100% original, but it should always have your voice.
+As Pat Flynn states, people don’t buy the information you’re giving them; they buy convenience.

 Presell your course

 As an entrepreneur, there’s nothing worse than wasting time.